Storage

 How much NVMe storage do I need for gaming in 2026?

 At least 1TB for a primary OS + games drive.
 Modern AAA titles average 80–120GB per install — a 1TB drive fills up in 8–10 games.
 2TB is the practical sweet spot for most gaming builds: it fits Windows, your most-played library, and a few large titles without constant management.
-The SK hynix Platinum P41 2TB at $114 is the most cost-efficient way to get there.
+The SK hynix Platinum P41 2TB at $159 is the most cost-efficient way to get there.

-Is the Samsung 990 PRO still good in 2026?
+Is the Samsung 990 PRO still worth buying in 2026?

 What M.2 slot do I need for these drives?

 All five drives use the M.2 2280 form factor (22mm wide, 80mm long) with an M-key connector.
 PCIe 5.0 drives require a PCIe 5.0 x4 M.2 slot — available on Z790, X670E, B650E, and newer boards.
 PCIe 4.0 drives work in PCIe 4.0 or PCIe 5.0 x4 M.2 slots.
 Check your motherboard spec sheet for the M.2 slot’s PCIe generation before buying a Gen5 drive.
+For a deeper look at connector types and NVMe vs SATA, see our SSD form factors explained guide.

 The Bottom Line